hydna/hydna-text/introduction.md

 #### URIs

-Streams are typically recognized as a *URI* following the format:
+Streams are typically recognized as a *URI* following the format `<host>[:port][/stream address][?token]`.
-`<host>[:port][/stream address][?token]`.

 You encountered the *URI* `demo.hydna.net/1234` in the example above.

-- `<host>` is the host you connect to.
-You're supplied with one when you sign up for an account.
-- `[:port]` is the port on which connections are established (default: 80, you should typically never need to specify a different port).
-- `[/stream address]` address of the *stream* that is being opened.
-Addresses

 ### Architecture